zacharydscott/hs-fsrs/README.md

   card <- newCard
   putStrLn "New card with timestamp date" print card
   (card', reviewLog) <- reviewCard defaultScheduler 9 card Good --                                                |      | Again, Hard, Good, or Easy
   --                                                | the duration of time in seconds that the review took putStrLn "Card after 'Good' review" print card' putStrLn "Review log" print reviewLog
 ```

+## Usage
 The default `newCard` is `IO Card`, because it sets the current Posix millisecond as the id.
 Likewise, `reviewCard` sets the review date as the current time.